 The trademark registration will then be published in the Trademark Gazette.

 The term of protection lasts for 10 years from the date of registration.
-The trademark right may be renewed every 10 years by filing a request for renewal in the six months prior to the date of expiration of protection.
+The trademark right may be renewed every 10 years by filing a request for renewal within six months prior to the expiration date.

 Opposition